Skip to navigation Skip to content

 Correspondence needing further action + Read more ...

-Any correspondence needing further action must be re-categorised to the most appropriate WLM queue under incoming correspondence work types only see Table 2 on Resources page.
+Any correspondence needing further action must be re-categorised to the most appropriate WLM queue for incoming correspondence work types.
+For re-categorisation options, see Table 2 on the Resources page.

 Examples may include: